DAOSquare/vesting-daocoment/docs/guide/vp.md

 ## How to Participate in Vesting?

-Full community member holding Passport and Cafeteria NFT.
+From April 14-May 14, 2022, we kicked off an open beta test of the Vesting module, during which any community member with a Passport or Cafeteria NFT could participate.

 NFT access address: [dkp.land](https://www.dkp.land/#/)